-Impact Management Actions Implementation 1 Monitoring Responsible Method of Timeframe for Responsible Frequency Evidence of person implementation implementation person compliance 2
+Impact Management Actions Implementation I Monitoring Responsible Method of Timeframe f for Responsible Frequency Evidence of person implementation implementation person compliance :

-Runoff from the cement/ concrete batching areas must be strictly Not applicable Not applicable Not applicable Not applicable Not Not applicable controlled, and contaminated water must be collected, stored and either applicable treated or disposed of off-site, at a location approved by the project manager; All spillage of oil onto concrete surfaces must be controlled by the use of an approved absorbent material and the used absorbent material disposed of at an appropriate waste disposal facility; Natural storm water runoff not contaminated during the development and clean water can be discharged directly to watercourses and water bodies, subject to the Project Manager's approval and support by the ECO; Water that has been contaminated with suspended solids, such as soils and silt, may be released into watercourses or water bodies only once all suspended solids have been removed from the water by settling out these solids in settlement ponds.
-The release of settled water back into the environment must be subject to the Project Manager's approval and support by the ECO.
+r - Runoff from the cement/ concrete batching areas must be strictly controlled, and contaminated water must be collected, stored and either treated or disposed of off-site, at a location approved by the project manager; - All spillage of oil onto concrete surfaces must be controlled by the use of an approved absorbent material and the used absorbent material disposed of at an appropriate waste disposal facility; - Natural storm water runoff not contaminated during the development and clean water can be discharged directly to watercourses and water bodies, subject to the Project Manager's approval and support by the ECO; - Water that has been contaminated with suspended solids, such as soils and silt, may be released into watercourses or water bodies only once all suspended solids have been removed from the water by settling out these solids in settlement ponds.
+The release of settled water back into the environment must be subject to the Project Manager's approval and support by the ECO. -